zachwhalen/creativecoding/projects.md

 ## Project: Clock

-Is time continuous or discreet?
+Is time continuous or discrete?
 Why do we insist on dividing it into units of hours, minutes, seconds?
 Why are there 60 minutes in an hour, but 24 hours in a day?
 And why do we so often use circles to represent the passing of time?
 Why is the 7-segment display so ubiquitous for digital representations of time?

 In this project, your goal is to use p5js to create a graphical representation of the current time with as much ingenuity, novelty and coding skill as you can muster.